 Contributions to the 401(k) Plan are invested in accordance with participant elections among certain investment options.
 Distributions from participant accounts are not permitted before age 65, except in the event of death, permanent disability, certain financial hardships or termination of employment.
-The Company made matching cash contributions to the 401(k) Plan during 2010, 2009 and 2008 of \$0.6 million, \$0.5 million and \$0.4 million, respectively.
+The Company made matching cash contributions to the 401(k) Plan during 2011, 2010 and 2009 of \$0.8 million, \$0.6 million and \$0.5 million, respectively.

 Prior to January 1, 2005, all full-time employees of the Company were eligible to participate in the 401(k) Plan.
 Beginning January 1, 2005, certain key employees of the Company have been excluded from further salary deferrals to the 401(k) Plan, but may make salary deferrals through participation in the Bank of the Ozarks, Inc. Deferred Compensation Plan (the "Plan").
 The Plan, an unfunded deferred compensation arrangement for the group of employees designated as key employees, including certain of the Company's executive officers, was adopted by the Company's board of directors on December 14, 2004 and became effective January 1, 2005.
 Under the terms of the Plan, eligible participants may elect to defer a portion of their compensation.
 Such deferred compensation will be distributable in lump sum or specified installments upon separation from service with the Company or upon other specified events as defined in the Plan.
 The Company has the ability to make a contribution to each participant's account, limited to one half of the first 6% of compensation deferred by the participant and subject to certain other limitations.
 Amounts deferred under the Plan are to be invested in certain approved investments (excluding securities of the Company or its affiliates).
-Company contributions to the Plan in 2010, 2009 and 2008 totaled \$117,000, \$117,000 and \$104,000, respectively.
-At December 31, 2010 and 2009, the Company had Plan assets, along with an equal amount of liabilities, totaling \$3.1 million and \$2.4 million, respectively, recorded on the accompanying consolidated balance sheet.
+Company contributions to the Plan in 2011, 2010 and 2009 totaled \$123,000, \$117,000 and \$117,000, respectively.
+At December 31, 2011 and 2010, the Company had Plan assets, along with an equal amount of liabilities, totaling \$3.5 million and \$3.1 million, respectively, recorded on the accompanying consolidated balance sheet.

 Effective May 4, 2010, the Company established a Supplemental Executive Retirement Plan ("SERP") and certain other benefit arrangements for its Chairman and Chief Executive Officer.
 Pursuant to the SERP, this officer is entitled to receive 180 equal monthly payments of \$32,197, or \$386,360 annually, commencing at the later of obtaining age 70 or separation from service.
 If separation from service occurs prior to age 70, such benefit will be at a reduced amount.
-The costs of such benefits, assuming a retirement date at age 70, will be fully accrued by the Company over the next 14 years.
-During 2010 the Company accrued \$89,000 (none in 2009 and 2008) for future benefits payable under the SERP.
+The costs of such benefits, assuming a retirement date at age 70, will be fully accrued by the Company at such retirement date.
+During 2011 and 2010, respectively, the Company accrued \$148,000 and \$89,000 (none in 2009) for the future benefits payable under the SERP.
 The SERP is an unfunded plan and is considered a general contractual obligation of the Company.